Section 504 of the Rehabilitation Act: History

 The early history of federal legislation benefiting people with disabilities includes the Civilian Vocational Rehabilitation Act of 1920 (Smith-Fess Act) passed after World War I, one of the first U.S. laws that provided services for all Americans with disabilities, not just veterans with disabilities.
 Over the years, subsequent laws and amendments included additional vocational rehabilitation measures.

 Section 504 brought the language of the Civil Rights Act of 1964 to the Rehabilitation Act of 1973.
 As a law that fell within the office of Health, Education, and Welfare, this was an unlikely place for a social justice provision, yet inserting such a rights clause happened without fanfare.
 Working behind the scenes on what most believed was a bill related to budget, a staffer added the thirty-five words that addressed issues of discrimination related to disability.
-This was a departure from prevailing views that considered disability to be purely a medical condition.
-The law prohibited any entity receiving federal funding (such as government offices, schools, universities, hospitals, and post offices) from discriminating against someone because of a disability.
+This was a departure from then prevailing views that considered disability to be purely a medical condition.
+The law prohibited any entity receiving federal funding (such as government offices, schools, universities, hospitals, airports, train stations and post offices) from discriminating against someone because of a disability.

 Concerned about costs and enforcement, the Nixon and Ford Administrations attempted to stall the regulations both by rewriting them and calling for further study regarding their impact if they did stay in their present form.
 Institutions such as universities and hospitals hoped to avoid bad publicity and huge expenses by waiting out the regulation process.
 As well, early versions of the Rehabilitation Act of 1973 were vetoed by Nixon in October 1972 and March 1973.
 In 1972, Disabled in Action demonstrated in New York City with a sit-in protesting one of the vetoes.
 Led by Judith E. Heumann, eighty activists staged this sit-in on Madison Avenue, stopping traffic.
-In 1972 demonstrations were also held by disabled activists in Washington, D.C. to protest this veto; among the demonstrators were Disabled in Action, Paralyzed Veterans of America, the National Paraplegia Foundation, and others.
+In 1972, demonstrations were also held by disabled activists in Washington, D.C. to protest this veto; among the demonstrators were Disabled in Action, Paralyzed Veterans of America, the National Paraplegia Foundation, and others.